 Cheap Dial-up Options

-1. NetZero: This option has experience on its side, having been in the dial-up game since 1998.
+1. NetZero: This internet service provider has experience on its side, having been in the dial-up game since 1998.
 Choose from free dial-up service with a 10-hour per month limit, or unlimited for $24.95/month.

 2. AOL: Unlimited dial-up from the industry leader comes in packages ranging from $7/month to $26.
 AOL offers unique perks as you move up the tiers, including gems like Verizon discounts and complimentary LifeLock Identity Theft Protection.

-3. Juno: Another one of the cheapest internet providers, Juno also offers a free option with 10 hours per month.
+3. Juno: Another one of the cheapest internet service providers, Juno, also offers a free option with 10 hours per month.
 Their other plan is $24.95 per month and comes with unlimited access.

 A Step Up: Cheap DSL Internet Service

 DSL (Digital Subscriber Line) is one of the cheapest high-speed internet options available.
-Its speed and reliability rival that of cable internet and it's typically less expensive.
+Its connection speed and reliability rival that of cable internet and it's typically less expensive.
+One such provider that offers reliable DSL service is Netzero DSL.
+Netzero DSL offers DSL speeds of up to 6Mbps too!

 How DSL Works